VolvoGroup/dymoval/docs/source/getting_started_index/doe.rst

 as much information as possible from it.

 Good experiments shall stress the target environment as much as possible under different conditions.
-This is important because a good model assessment heavily depends on how *informative* is the dataset that we use in the validation phase.
+This is important because a model is as trustworthy as the dataset used for validating it is *informative*.

     **Example**